 It may take you a while to find out whether you’re eligible for such a program.
 And if you do qualify, you may be taxed on the forgiven debt as if it were income.
 But it can still be worth the time and energy (and taxes) to wipe out these debts, especially when you consider you aren’t just eliminating the debt, but also the interest that would accrue on the balance in the future.

 What happens if you don’t qualify one of those programs but your monthly payments on your loans are more than you can pay?
 You may want to look into the Income-based Repayment (IBR) Program.
-(The newer version of that program is called Pay As You Earn.)
+(The newer versions of that program are called Pay As You Earn and Revised Pay As You Earn.)
 With these programs, you may be eligible for lower monthly payments on your federal loans, based on your income.
 If there is a balance remaining after you’ve made payments for a certain number of years (10, 20 or 25) it will be forgiven.

 It can be frustrating as a student loan borrower to learn that your options for refinancing these loans are limited.
 Unlike other types of consumer loans, which can be refinanced if interest rates drop (if you qualify), federal student loans are not as flexible.
 In fact, you generally get only one shot at this.

-To refinance student loans you actually consolidate them.
-Some of the potential benefits of consolidation include:
+Some of the potential benefits of a federal consolidation loan include:

 However, there can be drawbacks as well.
 They include: